MicrosoftDocs/win32/desktop-src/direct3d10/id3dx10mesh-getdevicevertexbuffer.md

 ---
-Description: Access the mesh's vertex buffer after it has been committed to the device with ID3DX10Mesh::CommitToDevice.
+description: Access the mesh's vertex buffer after it has been committed to the device with ID3DX10Mesh::CommitToDevice.
 This is different from ID3DX10Mesh::GetVertexBuffer, which returns the vertex buffer before it has been committed to the device. ms.assetid: 621d9105-e55d-47b8-8557-8adb7db19d66
 title: ID3DX10Mesh::GetDeviceVertexBuffer method (D3DX10.h)
 ms.topic: reference